AbdoullahBougataya/Flight_controller/README.md

 3. Install the Wire and the FreeRTOS libraries.
 4. Compile and upload the code to your microcontroller.

+## Hardware Configuration

+_Waiting for the image_

 ## Usage

-1. Connect the hardware components as per the [hardware setup guide](#link-to-hardware-setup-guide).
+1. Connect the hardware components as per the [Hardware Configuration](#Hardware Configuration).
 2. Power on the flight controller and wait 5 seconds for the sensors to calibrate.
 3. Use your RC transmitter to control the drone.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Submit a pull request with a detailed description of your changes.

+## License

+This project is licensed under the GPL v2.0 License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Carbon aeronautics series on making a Quadcopter using Teensy (Arduino compatible).
+- Phil's Lab series on DSP using STM32.